 Medtronic's score of 50 is higher than 70% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Medtronic reported total greenhouse gas emissions of approximately 256,800,000 kg CO2e, comprising 131,500,000 kg CO2e from Scope 1 and 125,200,000 kg CO2e from Scope 2 emissions.
-The company has set ambitious targets to reduce its carbon footprint, committing to a 52% reduction in absolute Scope 1 and Scope 2 emissions by 2030, using a 2020 baseline.
-Additionally, Medtronic aims to achieve a 37.5% reduction in Scope 3 emissions, which include upstream transportation and distribution, business travel, and end-of-life treatment of sold products, by 2034 from a 2024 baseline.
-Medtronic is also focused on increasing its renewable electricity sourcing from 1.29% in FY2020 to 100% by FY2030.
-The company has committed to ensuring that 75% of its suppliers, based on emissions from purchased goods and services and capital goods, will have science-based targets by 2030.
-Furthermore, Medtronic has pledged to achieve net-zero emissions across all scopes by 2050.
-The emissions data and reduction targets are sourced from Medtronic plc, with no cascading from a parent organization.
-The company's initiatives align with the Science Based Targets initiative (SBTi) and reflect its commitment to addressing climate change within the healthcare sector.
+The company has set ambitious targets to reduce its absolute Scope 1 and Scope 2 emissions by 52% by 2030, using a 2020 baseline.
+This commitment aligns with the Science Based Targets initiative (SBTi) and reflects Medtronic's dedication to climate action.
+Additionally, Medtronic aims to reduce its absolute Scope 3 emissions, which include upstream transportation and distribution, business travel, and end-of-life treatment of sold products, by 37.5% by 2034 from a 2024 baseline.
+The company is also committed to increasing its sourcing of renewable electricity from 1.29% in FY2020 to 100% by FY2030.
+Medtronic's climate commitments are part of a broader strategy to achieve net-zero emissions across all scopes by 2050.
+The company is actively working to ensure that 75% of its suppliers, based on emissions from purchased goods and services and capital goods, will have science-based targets by 2030.
+This data is sourced directly from Medtronic plc, reflecting its corporate family relationship and commitment to sustainability.

 Access structured emissions data, company-specific emission factors, and source documents